 This Half Term's CHAS:

-Week 3 - CHAS goes to Isla this week for always being so kind and caring towards others.
-Isla sets a great example, well done!
+Week 2 - CHAS goes to Cohen for always being such a kind and caring member of Cherry class.
+Cohen is a great friend to others and sets a great example

 Week 5 -